rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> tenv = PartialPerformanceTableau(t,criteriaSubset=\
                               t.objectives['Env']['criteria'])

-One may thus compute a partial bipolar outranking digraph for each individual objective:
+One may thus compute a partial bipolar outranking digraph for each individual objective.

     >>> from outrankingDigraphs import BipolarOutrankingDigraph
     >>> geco = BipolarOutrankingDigraph(teco)
     >>> gsoc = BipolarOutrankingDigraph(tsoc)
     >>> genv = BipolarOutrankingDigraph(tenv)

 The three partial digraphs: *geco*, *gsoc* and *genv*,  hence model the preferences represented in each one of the partial performance tableaux.
-And, we may aggregate these three outranking digraphs with an epistemic fusion operator:
+And, we may aggregate these three outranking digraphs with an epistemic fusion operator.

     >>> from digraphs import FusionLDigraph
     >>> gfus = FusionLDigraph([geco,gsoc,genv])
     >>> gfus.strongComponents()